flavienbwk/gRPC-Python-Docker-Example/README.md

 # gRPC Python Docker example

-A simple gRPC communication example in Python built by Docker

 In this guide, we are going to build a simple gRPC client and server that take an image as input and return a negative and resized version of the image.

 ## 1. Dockerfile and dependencies